davejagoda/davejagoda.github.io/books/index.md

 Murray, Douglas (2019). *The Madness of Crowds*.

+Narayanan, Arvind (2024). *AI Snake Oil: What Artificial Intelligence Can Do, What It Can't, and How to Tell the Difference*.

 O'Brien, Robert C. (1968). *The Silver Crown*.

 O'Brien, Robert C. (1971). *Mrs. Frisby and the Rats of NIMH*.